 If you’ve landed on this post because you’re deciding whether to go with WordPress or Squarespace, let me make your decision easier for you: choose WordPress every time.

 While both provide a platform for you to build a website, they are vastly different.
-WordPress is used by more than 27% of all websites on the internet while Squarespace, on the other hand, powers 1.2 million websites.
+WordPress is used by over one-third of all websites on the internet while Squarespace, on the other hand, powers 1.2 million websites.
 WordPress is available both as hosted and self-hosted options (we’ll dig into that further down), while Squarespace is available only as a hosted version.

 In this post, I’ll go through the 26 reasons why self-hosted WordPress is the clear winner over Squarespace every time.

 Reasons Why WordPress Crushes SquarespaceContinue reading, or jump ahead using these links: